angeldima/realtime-metrics/README.md

 There are three possible ways to start this project

 ### Start project 01
-The simplest if you have Docker installed
+The simplest way if you have Docker installed

 ```sh
 $ cd dockerstack
 $ ./stack-start.sh
 ```
+Reach the application at http://localhost \
-this works because in the dockerstack folder are already included all the files to deploy
+This works because in the dockerstack folder are already included all the files to deploy

 ### Start project 02
 The best way to start project if you have Docker installed and need to build a new version of the application